hartrene/git-lock/README.md

 Clone an existing git repo (step omitted)
 Init git-lock and point it to the lock-server
-> $ git-lock init -server 192.168.0.80 -ssh-port 22 -remote-user dirk -project dv13 -release 0.1
+> $ git-lock init -server 192.168.0.80 -ssh-port 22 -remote-user dirk -project radadmin -release 0.1

 Lock a binary file, so that no one else can edit this file until the change was committed to the shared repo
-> $ git-lock lock image.png # No one will be allowed to lock this files at the
+> $ git-lock lock image.png

 Unlock the file
 > $ git-lock unlock image.png